-where some term $2\pi$ and $n$ are absorbed into $\epsilon$.
-Similarly, the second integral of Eq.$(\ref{B2int})$ is expanded as the same way
+where the given terms $2\pi$ and $n$ are absorbed into $\epsilon$.
+Similarly, the second integral in Eq.$(\ref{B2int})$ is expanded in the same way:

-Only the poles $n=0,1,2,\cdots \infty$ are inside the contour of the second integral.
+Only the poles $n=0,1,2,\cdots , \infty$ are inside the contour of the second integral.
 Therefore, the second integral is rewritten as

-In our space-time diagram $a\leq1$ (we assume the light speed $c=1$ so the proper acceleration $a\leq1$) , note that when $a\rightarrow 0$ the poles on the complex $\Delta$ plane move to $\infty$ and the arc integration $\int_{arc}d\Delta f(\Delta)$ in Cauchy's integral formula no longer be $0$(the arc can not include the poles when the poles move to $\infty$) , the integral is ill-defined.
-And if we think carefully, back to Figure~\ref{accLine} and check the worldline for the detector Bob, we can see that as $a\rightarrow 0$ , Bob is very very far away toward $\infty$ thus Bob can not exchange the signal with Alice in a finite time interval, this situation is not the proper set up we want (we need Alice and Bob are separated by some proper distance that they can exchange signal to each other in a reasonable time interval so that we can study the properties in the quantum teleportation process for such set up in the future work).
-Therefore, the result when $a\rightarrow0$ in Eq.$(\ref{B2int})$ is not the real set up that can be extended to the case that Alice and Bob have finite distance between them and exchange signals when Bob moves at constant velocity.
+In our spacetime diagram $a\leq1$ (we assume the light speed $c=1$, so the proper acceleration $a\leq1$).
+Note that when $a\rightarrow 0$ the poles on the complex $\Delta$ plane move to $\infty$ and the arc integration $\int_{arc}d\Delta f(\Delta)$ in Cauchy's integral formula is no longer $0$(the arc cannot include the poles when the poles move to $\infty$); the integral is ill defined.
+And if we think carefully, back to Fig.~\ref{accLine} and check the worldline for the detector Bob, we can see that as $a\rightarrow 0$ , Bob is very far from origin, and thus Bob cannot exchange the signal with Alice in a finite time interval.
+This situation is not the setup that we want (we need Alice and Bob to be separated by a proper distance so that they can exchange signals with each other in a reasonable time interval and we can study the properties in the quantum teleportation process in such a setup in the future work).
+Therefore, the result when $a\rightarrow0$ in Eq. $(\ref{B2int})$ is not the actual setup that can be extended to the case in which Alice and Bob have a finite distance between them and exchange signals when Bob moves at a constant velocity.